 Along the highway toward Niland, the road is a conga line of long-haul trucks.
 White, egret-ish birds tiptoe across the fields where migrant workers toil in leafy rows of kale, romaine, cilantro, and parsley.

 We turn south and notice the large numbers of border patrol trucks.

 “What are they doing up here?”
 We wonder aloud, ogling them as we pass.
 The men in the trucks look crisp and serious in their olive shirts and dark glasses, radios clipped to their sleeves.

 We reach Desert Shores where the remnants of giant canals still jut from the land.
-These are from the 1950’s and 60’s, when the lake was a lively haven for So-Cal weekenders.
+These are from the 1950’s and 60’s, when the lake was a haven for weekenders.
 At the height of its popularity, the Salton Sea was the desert’s version of Tahoe.
 It was where the party started and stayed.

 There had been grand plans, once to build it so that more would come.
-It would be the ultimate utopia of seaside resorts and marinas, a lake full of zipping speed boats and fishing fanatics!
+It was to be the ultimate utopia of seaside resorts and marinas, a lake full of zipping speed boats and fishing fanatics!
 But in the end, stagnant waters would not sell.
 The failure of man-crafted nature and ultimately, the death of the fish, made it all fizzle.

 We pull away from Desert Shores and I think about how the loneliest, left-behind things are beautiful simply because they exist where other things no longer do.
-They are the Toughs and Hold-Outs—people and places unconcerned with what the outside world makes of them.
+These are the Toughs and Hold-Outs—people and places unconcerned with what the outside world makes of them.

 Hoped for, done and gone.